joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 ## Section 3: Implementation Plan

 ## 3.1: Choice of the LLM
-- We Evaluated 3 different LLMs: Mistral, QWEN, and LLaMA, ultimately selecting llama3.2.
+- We evaluated 3 different LLMs: Mistral, QWEN, and LLaMA, ultimately selecting llama3.2.
-- We found that llama 3.2 was the best performer, by testing the three different models on a list of 10 basic queries, to understand which models was performing better.
+- We found that llama 3.2 was the best performer by testing the three different models on a list of 10 basic queries, to understand which model was performing better.

 ## 3.2 Tool Orchestration
 - Leveraged LangChain tools to integrate and manage our orchestrator, analysis, and visualization agents.

 ## 3.3 Prompt Engineering
 - Crafted and iterated custom prompts to guide each agent’s reasoning, code generation, and charting tasks.
-- The prompt templates have a clear structure, starting with context, followed by the instructions and at the end the constraints
+- The prompt templates have a clear structure, starting with context, followed by the instructions, and at the end, the constraints.

 ## 3.4 Streamlit Interface
-- Created and interactive streamlit interface for an optimal user experience.
+- We created an interactive streamlit interface for an optimal and interactive user experience.
+- Inside the interface, the user can download either the PNG files of the images generated by the system or the Python code generated to produce the answer.

 <br /><br />